SmokeFree Tasmania

 It’s illegal to sell or possess nicotine vapes in Australia without a prescription.

-thriving black market has emerged in which cheap, disposable devices are sold on social media and under the counter in major tobacconist chains across the country.
+A thriving black market has emerged in which cheap, disposable devices are sold on social media and under the counter in major tobacconist chains across the country.

 As authorities struggle to stamp out illegal sales, the vaping industry and advocates — including some politicians — continue to push for broad legal access.